 We have illustrated it with the 300amp version, but the method is the same with the smaller controllers.

-There is one caution, in using the controller thus is that the field inductance can cause the main decoupling capacitors to work a lot harder.
-Depending on motor type and load these can overheat and, in the extreme situation, vent.
+There is one caution; the field inductance can cause the main decoupling capacitors to work a lot harder.
+Depending on motor type and load these can overheat so keep a close eye on them during initial tests.

 To reduce this problem, a diode (shown on the diagram) must be fitted : this is across the field winding and it allows field current to circulated independently of the armature current.